 With station work, I can keep my students in their table groups, mix them in heterogeneous groups, or pair them with like abilities depending on what I need!

-6. Easy to Assess
+6. Benefits of Using Stations in Secondary ELA: Easy to Assess

 Station work is easy to assess because the formative assessment happens in class as students work.
 As mentioned above, I love walking around the room when my students work on their stations.